T-mobile throttling bandwidth

 Yes.

-The Federal Communications Commission (FCC) under the Trump administration repealed the Open Internet Order, an Obama-era rule that stipulated ISPs treat all internet traffic the same.
-ISPs are now allowed to discriminate by application, device, content, or service.
+Under the Trump administration, the Federal Communications Commission (FCC) repealed the Open Internet Order, an Obama-era rule that stipulated ISPs treat all internet traffic the same.
+ISPs can now discriminate by application, device, content, or service.

-But even though it is legal, T-Mobile says it does not discriminate against particular devices, content, or sources of traffic, and that it adheres to basic Open Internet principles.
+However, even though it is legal, T-Mobile says it does not discriminate against particular devices, content, or sources of traffic and adheres to basic Open Internet principles.

 T-Mobile throttling FAQs